krzyzanowskim/CryptoSwift/README.md

 Then, drag the CryptoSwift.xcodeproj file into your Xcode project, and add CryptoSwift.framework as a dependency to your target.
 Now select your App and choose the General tab for the app target.
 Drag CryptoSwift.framework to "Embedded Binaries"

+#####Binary distribution

 Alternatively, you can build the Universal Framework and link it in your Xcode project.
-Aggregate target `CryptoSwift-Universal` runs a script to build a universal framework.
-The script currently copies the framework to the `Framework` directory.
-(The path to CryptoSwift directory cannot contain any space)
+To do that please run `build.sh` script and find resulting frameworks in `Framework` directory.

 Looking for version for Swift 1.2? check branch **swift12**, it's there.